 If you want to post volunteer opportunities, use your communication channels -- website, email, social media, etc. Many web sites, local and national, also are available to search for volunteer opportunities.
 Try an Internet search for "volunteer opportunities" plus the city name to find searchable websites where you can submit postings.

-Below are selected Web sites that will assist you or your organization in making a difference in your community.
+Below are selected web sites that often provide searchable lists and will assist you or your organization in making a difference in your community.

 You might also contact local organizations that train and match volunteers with nonprofits, such as:

 - Schools, colleges, universities, and organizations that require students to perform community service

 - Colleges and universities that have nonprofit management programs or classes in the specialty you need, e.g., grant writing courses – professors may match students with local nonprofits to provide practical experience

 - Where can I learn more about recruiting and managing volunteers for my nonprofit?